-Pilates principles offer you some pretty impressive benefits: these give you true core strength, balance and control, to name a few.
+Pilates principles offer you some pretty impressive benefits.
+These give you true core strength, balance and control.
+This is among other massive plus points.
 The question is, can you use the wisdoms of Pilates practice to improve your weight training?
 You can!
 Here’s how…

 Six Pilates principles that guide good form